 Louise Mandumbwa: A world in the creases of my palms

 From the inception of life, our hands have served as a guiding force.
 Touch is the very first sense a baby develops in the womb, yet we often overlook how vital our hands are to nearly everything we do.
-With A world in the creases of my palms, Louise Mandumbwa places the hands back at the forefront of the conversation, highlighting them as an essential tool for environmental interaction, communal bonding, preservation, and future building.
-In that same vein, through the tactile, Mandumbwa brings a bit of her familial garden and archive to the Long Gallery Harlem’s storefront.
+Through the tactile, Louise Mandumbwa brings a bit of her familial garden and archive to Long Gallery Harlem with A world in the creases of my palms.
+In this show Mandumbwa places the hands back at the forefront of the conversation, highlighting them as an essential tool for environmental interaction, communal bonding, preservation, and future building.

 As a daughter and granddaughter of intra-continental immigrants from Zambia, Angola, and the Congo, in addition to her experience as an immigrant herself in the U.S., Mandumbwa has always been interested in epistemologies that are often part of a diasporic experience.
-Composed of multiple canvases, A world in the creases of my palms weaves texts, figures, and urban recollections that have defined Mandumbwa’s practice across the cities she’s called home.
-Anchored by her signature botanical paintings and featuring poetry written by the artist herself, this presentation is symbolically unified by an intimate depiction of interconnected hands belonging to her younger cousins, Luwi and Lulu.
-Unlike many of Mandumbwa’s other works, usually rendered in greyscale, new colors, such as yellow and green, emerge within this presentation, reflecting not only the vegetation but also other natural elements encountered throughout the course of her life.
+A world in the creases of my palms weaves texts, figures, and urban recollections that have defined Mandumbwa’s practice across the cities she’s called home.
+Anchored by her signature botanical paintings and featuring poems written by the artist herself, this presentation is symbolically unified by portraits and imagery of hands belonging to Mandumbwa and her loved ones.
+Two new multi-canvas paintings, A Sweet Thing/A Grafted Thing, 2026 and A Marvel, 2026 are on view in the storefront and serve as the entry point to the rest of the show.
+Unlike many of Mandumbwa’s other works, rendered in greyscale, these two emerge in captivating shades of yellow and green.
+These colors reflect not only the vegetation but also other natural elements Mandumbwa has encountered during the course of her life.

 Artist Bio